darindavis/frontend-nanodegree-resume/README.md

 ## DESIGN

-This page is consists of a minimal framework of HTML (index.html) containing no data.
+This resume page consists of a minimal framework of HTML (index.html) containing no data.
 The data displayed is populated via Javascript (js/resumeBuilder.js) and formatted via CSS (css/style.css).
 Two additional Javascript files (js/jQuery.js and js/helper.js) provide library functions utilized in